 P. Justin Thrailkill's answer You can trust the public defender.
 I will tell you that you aren't the first I've heard make those allegations against DeKalb DFCS.
 Right or wrong, you will have the opportunity to address these allegations in court.
 Take advantage of the ability to have a public defender.
 If you are unhappy with their services, contact private counsel to take over.

-Homer P Jordan IV's answer You should consult with an attorney who can review the facts of your case, present you with the options, and help you plan the proper course of action. -Homer P. Jordan IV, Esq.
+Homer P Jordan IV's answer We would really need more details to in order to provide a response to this question.
+You should consult with an attorney who can review the facts of your case in detail and present you with options and direction. -Homer P. Jordan IV, Esq.
 404-620-1558 HomerJordan.com

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.